 A family member or other person who has written authorization from a parent to travel with a minor child is not a legal guardian for Uniting for Ukraine purposes.

 - Can you provide more information about the fees associated with Uniting for Ukraine?

-There is no fee for a supporter to file Form I-134, Declaration of Financial Support, and no fee for the beneficiary to request travel authorization.
-However, the beneficiary must pay for any pre-travel vaccinations required.
-Additionally, if the beneficiary’s travel authorization request is approved, the beneficiary will need to arrange and fund their own travel to the United States and pay any applicable fees for any required medical screenings and vaccinations after arrival in the U.S. After being paroled into the United States, the beneficiary is eligible to apply for employment authorization with USCIS by submitting Form I-765, Application for Employment Authorization, using the (c)(11) category code with the required fee or applying for a fee waiver.
+There is no fee for a supporter to file Form I-134A, Online Request to be a Supporter and Declaration of Financial Support, and no fee for the beneficiary to request travel authorization.
+However, the beneficiary must pay for any required pretravel vaccinations.
+Additionally, if the beneficiary’s travel authorization request is approved, the beneficiary will need to arrange and fund their own travel to the United States and pay any applicable fees for any required medical screenings and vaccinations after arrival in the United States.

 - Do supporters have to be U.S. citizens?

-No, however, they must be based in the United States.
-Supporters must hold lawful status in the United States or be a parolee or recipient of deferred action or Deferred Enforced Departure (DED) as of the date of filing the Form I-134.
+No. Supporters must hold lawful status in the United States or be a parolee or recipient of deferred action or Deferred Enforced Departure (DED) as of the date they file Form I-134A.
 Individuals who may serve as supporters include: